beginning of content

 Key facts

-• Mental health professionals include psychologists, psychiatrists, counsellors, occupational therapists and Aboriginal and/or Torres Strait Islander mental health workers.
+• Mental health professionals include psychologists, psychiatrists, counsellors, occupational therapists, mental health nurses and Aboriginal and/or Torres Strait Islander mental health workers.

-• Speak with your doctor to find a suitable mental health professional for you.
+• Speak with your doctor to find a suitable mental health worker for you.

-• In your first meeting, mental health professionals may ask about your symptoms, medical history, family history and any substance use.
+• In your first meeting with a mental health professional they may ask about your symptoms, medical history and family history.

-• Conversations with a mental health professional are confidential under Australian law, except if you are at risk of harm to yourself or others, or if a crime is involved.
+• Conversations with a mental health professional are confidential under Australian law, except if you are at risk of harm to yourself or others, or if significant criminal activity is involved.

 What are the types of mental health professionals?

 Most mental health professionals study and train for many years.
-They all have different skills to support you, including:
+They all have different skills to support you.
+These can include:

 How do I find a mental health professional?